HOME GENERATORS SIZING GUIDE AND ADVICE

 (startup) power and surge current

-WHAT GENSET DO I NEED: RULES OF THUMB
+WHAT GENERATOR DO I NEED: RULES OF THUMB

 DETERMINING RUNNING WATTS.

-In my view, the best way to determine how big home generator you need is to actually measure
+In my view, if you are technically inclined, the best way to determine how big home generator you need is to actually measure

 your required power.
-First, decide what lights and equipment you will need to operate simultaneously during an emergency.
+It's not so difficult as one might think.
+First, of course, decide what lights and equipment you will need to operate simultaneously during an emergency.

 Then have your electrician measure your electric consumption when all these loads are running.
 If you have a proper electrical training and know how to safely work with electricity, you can do it by yourself.
 All you will need is a hand-held clamp-on amp meter

 .
-Again, do not attempt to do these measurements by yourself unless you have proper electrical qualifications: you are dealing with lethal voltage levels.
 If you don't feel like doing all these measurements and calculations and want a quick simple guide, see the rules of thumb above.

 For an average single-family home with up to 5-ton a/c, you likely need a 15-17kW system.
-In this class among top brands my pick is GUARDIAN® 17kW/16kW
+In this class among top brands my pick is GUARDIAN® 16kW

 model, which has one of the lowest costs per kW.
 For most small homes such a system is usually adequate.
 In general, if you need to operate a central a/c or another large motor-driven load, you need to know its start up current and select a genset with proper surge capability.
 For starting requirements